 A well-known city

 Last year, current chairman of the Federal Reserve, Ben Bernanke, launched the city to celebrity status when he announced the possibility of a second round of Quantitative Easing (referred to as “QE2”).
 Following the Fed’s commitment to two rounds of Quantitative easing QE1 (2008-2010) and QE2 (2010-2011) the Fed’s financial capabilities have now become drastically overstretched – growing from $800 billion before the crisis, to almost $3 trillion in recent weeks!

 Bernanke’s announcement of QE2 in Jackson Hole, Wyoming last year immediately pushed US bonds down and stock markets up.
 Since then, the U.S. economy has struggled to recover, even losing one of its Triple-A credit ratings along the way.
 Therefore many questions are beginning to circulate about the new meeting in Jackson Hole.
 Will Ben Bernanke announce the launch a third round of Quantitative Easing to boost the US economy?
 Would QE3 actually even help the US economy or just hurt it more?
 Should the European Central Bank follow suit?
 What are the potential risks and payoffs?

 These are the essential questions that economic analysts must consider when weighing the effect of the upcoming Jackson Hole meeting on the global economy.
-For Forex markets especially, the increasing tension surrounding the meeting could provide either excellent, or perhaps disastrous, market conditions for profitable short-term trades.
+For Forex brokers and markets especially, the increasing tension surrounding the meeting could provide either excellent, or perhaps disastrous, market conditions for profitable short-term trades.